Get 50% off your first two months of accountancy heaven!

 Advise the traveller on the procedures they should follow in the event of any emergency.
-Also, let them know who to contact in the country (embassy, consulate, and emergency contact) and back in the UK – this could include something simple like losing a passport and petty crime, to more extreme problems.
+Also, let them know who to contact in the country (embassy, consulate, and emergency contact) and back in the UK should they need assistance – this could include something simple like losing a passport or more extreme problems such as crime.
 Ensure you’ve an exit strategy for your employee in place.
 Consider whether you need to arrange regular check-in appointments with someone back in the UK.

 Consider business etiquette in the country.
-What is acceptable and what is a complete no-no?
-This could include dress, introductions, gestures and business styles, diet, religious customs, how politeness is expressed, etc. Business working days and hours may also vary from the UK.
+What’s acceptable and what’s a complete no-no?
+This could include dress, introductions, gestures, business styles, diet, religious customs, how politeness is expressed, etc. Business working days and hours may also vary from the UK.
 Also consider whether they need to know the language.

 Consider the travel requirements in the country and also the services available there – what types of transport are available (reliable car hire etc.)?
 What are the local driving practices?
-Will they need local support they don’t speak the language or it’s their first time there?
-Consider what will happen if the outward or return travel plans are affected by unforeseen events – for example, if they’re stranded abroad, they’ll need accommodation, food/drink, and a safe means of transport home) and how this impacts on your business back in the UK while they’re absent.
+Will they need local support if they don’t speak the language or know their way around?
+Consider what will happen if the outward or return travel plans are affected by unforeseen events (for example, if they’re stranded abroad, they’ll need accommodation, food/drink, and a safe means of transport home) and how this impacts on your business back in the UK while they’re absent.

 If the trip is for a longer period of time, are there relocation and tax implications?
 The process of acquiring a visa will generally be much longer, and require much more paperwork (which may need to be translated into the host country’s own language).